Do the opposite of what you've read elsewhere

 Here is what I do now

-Take a kneeling position with the ab wheel at arm's length, now:
+Take a kneeling position with the roller at arm's length, now:

 To keep your core engaged, the ab wheel should start directly under your shoulders at the start and finish of each rep.

 Do a small number in perfect form.
 Between 5 and 20 is fine, but no poor form reps are fine.